Stockton Dog Bites Lawyer

 Fear or Startling

-A dog that is unexpectedly startled by a sudden movement or sound may react defensively out of pure instinct.
+A dog that is taken by surprise by a sudden noise or an unfamiliar person approaching too quickly may bite out of a purely defensive instinct.

 Territorial Behavior